Book Review for “The Little Old Lady Who Broke All the Rules” by Catharina Ingelman-Sundberg.

 This doesn’t mean this book is perfect, because in fact, it isn’t.
 Several bits and pieces either don’t add up or are left hanging when we finish this novel.
 Even so, to expand on this would sound petty and finicky (not to mention give away spoilers that I refuse to reveal).
 Instead, I will say that this book comes pretty close to being faultless, and even its flaws cannot detract all that much from the lovely romp that Ingelman-Sundberg takes us on.
 If you’re looking for something fun to read, something to take your mind off all the other troubles in the world, you should read this book, which, I understand is the first in her series of “League of Pensioners” novels!
 For that, I’ll give it a warm recommendation with four and a half stars out of five (and I’ll probably look to get the next ones as well).

-“The Little Old Lady who Broke all the Rules” by Catharina Ingelman-Sundberg, released January 1st 2014 from Pan Macmillan, is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“The Little Old Lady who Broke all the Rules” by Catharina Ingelman-Sundberg, released January 1st 2014 from Pan Macmillan, is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.